-We researched Metropolitan Life Insurance Company’s complaint history with the National Association of Insurance Commissioners’ (NAIC) National Complaint Index report and their results were alarming.
-They have very high complaints (more than seven times higher than the expected norm for an insurance company of their size).
-Their complaint trend for 2019 was 7.24 with 288 complaints for individual life insurance.
+We researched Metropolitan Life Insurance Company’s complaint history with the National Association of Insurance Commissioners (NAIC) National Complaint Index report and their's was slightly better than average.
+Their complaint trend for 2020 was 0.82 with 34 complaints about group life insurance.

 If you are a policyholder or a beneficiary of a former MetLife managed policy that is now managed by Brighthouse, you can still contact the agent who you originally dealt with to obtain help if you are making a claim.
 This may be an easier path than contacting the company directly and will give you the advantage of having your insurance representative help guide you and work on your behalf.
 You can also try and access your policy online.
 If you are not sure if a policy was issued through MetLife and are looking for a policy they offer a policy finder page here.